zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 ### `blank?` and `present?`

-The following values are considered to be blank in a Rails application:
+The following values are considered to be blank in a Zoisite application:

 * `nil` and `false`,